sudosammy/knary/README.md

 >Like "Canary" but more hipster, which means better 😎😎😎

-knary is a canary token server that notifies a Slack/Discord/Teams/Lark channel (or other webhook) when incoming HTTP(S) or DNS requests match a given domain or any of its subdomains.
-It also supports functionality useful in offensive engagements including subdomain allow/denylisting, working with Burp Collaborator, and easy TLS certificate creation.
+knary is a canary token server that notifies a Slack/Discord/Teams/Lark/Telegram channel (or other webhook) when incoming HTTP(S) or DNS requests match a given domain or any of its subdomains.
+It also supports functionality useful in offensive engagements including subdomain allow/denylisting, working with Burp Collaborator, and automatic TLS certificate creation with Let's Encrypt.

 ![knary canary-ing](https://github.com/sudosammy/knary/raw/master/screenshots/canary.gif "knary canary-ing")